Time Travel Back To 17th Century London - With This Royalist Reenactment Along The Mall

 A group of royalists in 17th century costumes raise their pikes in central London

-Wherever your own monarchist loyalties lie, this is a chance to experience a touch of time travel in central London — and it's free, too.
-If you really are a dyed in the wool republican, you can always feast on a calve's head [sic] instead.
+Wherever your own monarchist loyalties lie, this is a chance to experience a touch of time travel in central London.
+And if you really are a dyed in the wool republican, you can always feast on a calve's head [sic] instead.

-March in Commemoration of Charles I, starts on the Mall around 11am, Sunday 28 January 2024.
+March in Commemoration of Charles I usually starts on the Mall at 11.30am (though arrive a little earlier to see it assemble), Sunday 25 January 2026.
 It's free, just turn up.